-The Division of Maternal-Fetal Medicine is a unique team of nine faculty members and three fellows who serve both as consultants and primary obstetric providers for women with a wide range of chronic medical conditions, obstetric complications, and fetal abnormalities.
+The Division of Maternal-Fetal Medicine is a unique team who serve both as consultants and primary obstetric providers for women with a wide range of chronic medical conditions, obstetric complications, and fetal abnormalities.
 The maternal-fetal medicine specialists not only provide the full range of prenatal diagnosis and pregnancy monitoring services, but they are also dedicated to taking care of vulnerable, high-risk women in the hospital.
 The division's goal is:

 In collaboration with the Division of Obstetric and Consultative Medicine at Women & Infants and the Alpert Medical School, the Division introduced New England’s only fully Integrated Program for High-Risk Pregnancy.
 Maternal-Fetal Medicine is also an integral part of the multi-disciplinary perinatology team at Women & Infants and the Fetal Treatment Program, a joint venture of Women & Infants, Hasbro Children's Hospital, and Brown University.